mizar/progit/de/07-customizing-git/01-chapter7.markdown

 ### Basic Client Configuration ###
 ### Grundlegende Client Konfiguration ###

 Die von Git verwendeten Konfigurationsoptionen teilen sich in zwei Kategorien: den Client und den Server.
 Der Grossteil der Optionen beziehen sich auf den Client — zur Konfiguration Deines persönlichen Arbeitsflusses.
-Auch wenn es tonnenweise Optionen gibt werde ich nur die wenigen besprechen, die sehr gebräuchlich sind oder die Deine Arbeitsweise bedeutend beeinflussen können.
+Auch wenn es eine grosse Menge an Optionen gibt werde ich nur die wenigen besprechen, die sehr gebräuchlich sind oder die Deine Arbeitsweise bedeutend beeinflussen können.
+Viele Optionen sind nur fuer Spezialfälle nuetzlich, die ich hier nicht auffuehren werde.
+Falls Du eine Liste aller Optionen sehen willst, fuehre den folgenden  Befehl aus

 The configuration options recognized by Git fall into two categories: client side and server side.
 The majority of the options are client side—configuring your personal working preferences.
 Although tons of options are available, I’ll only cover the few that either are commonly used or can significantly affect your workflow.
 Many options are useful only in edge cases that I won’t go over here.
 If you want to see a list of all the options your version of Git recognizes, you can run

 	$ git config --help

+Die Hilfeseite zu `git config` listet alle möglichen Optionen sehr detailiert auf.

 The manual page for `git config` lists all the available options in quite a bit of detail.

 #### core.editor ####

+In der Grundeinstellung benutzt Git Deinen Standard Texteditor oder greift auf den Vi Editor zurueck, um Deine Commit und Tag Nachrichten zu editieren.
+Um einen andern Editor als Standard einzurichten kannst Du die Option `core.editor` benutzen:

 By default, Git uses whatever you’ve set as your default text editor or else falls back to the Vi editor to create and edit your commit and tag messages.
 To change that default to something else, you can use the `core.editor` setting:

 	$ git config --global core.editor emacs

+Hiermit wird Git nun immer unabhängig von Deinem Standard Shell-Editor Emacs starten, um Nachrichten zu editieren.

 Now, no matter what is set as your default shell editor variable, Git will fire up Emacs to edit messages.

 #### commit.template ####

+Wenn Du diese Einstellung auf einen Pfad zu einer Datei auf Deinem System einstellst, wird Git diese Datei als Standard-Nachricht fuer Deine Commits verwenden.
+Nehmen wir zum Beispiel an, Du hättest eine Vorlage unter dem Namen `$HOME/.gitmessage.txt` erstellst, die aussieht wie folgt:

 If you set this to the path of a file on your system, Git will use that file as the default message when you commit.
 For instance, suppose you create a template file at `$HOME/.gitmessage.txt` that looks like this: